Trump slams Google search as 'rigged' — but it's not

 President Donald Trump has renewed his claims of bias against conservatives on the internet, accusing Google of rigging its results to show "bad" stories when users search for "Trump news."

-"Google search results for 'Trump News' shows only the viewing/reporting of Fake New Media," the president said Tuesday on Twitter.
+"Google search results for 'Trump News' shows only the viewing/reporting of Fake News Media," the president said Tuesday on Twitter.

 "In other words, they have it RIGGED, for me & others, so that almost all stories & news is BAD.
 Fake CNN is prominent.
 Republican/Conservative & Fair Media is shut out," he added.
 "Google & others are suppressing voices of Conservatives."